Diagrammatics for Soergel categories: Proofs

 \subsection{$\mc{F}_1$ is a functor}

-We need now to check that each of our relations holds true for Soergel bimodules.
-It so happens that there are 28 relations that need to be checked independently, including color variations, and these 28 imply the remainder.
-These checks are completely straightforward and require little imagination.
-With a little imagination, however, there are some simple tricks that make checking almost all of these relations entirely trivial.
+We need now to check that each of our relations holds true for Soergel bimodules, after application of $\mc{F}_1$.
+The relations are listed in full in Section \ref{subsec-fulldefn}.
+These checks are entirely tedious and straightforward, and require little imagination.
+With a little imagination, however, there are some tricks which make checking most relations trivial.